carlware/gochat/README.md

 ![sequence](https://github.com/carlware/gochat/blob/crl/dev3/design/sequence.svg "Sequence")

 Once the user makes login a WS connection is established between the browser and the client.
 This connection is closed until the user close the browser tab.
-Then, the user can send any type the data to the server but the microservice handle a specific request and response types, any attempt to send data that does not satisfy the request definition will return an error response.
+Then, the user can send any type the data to the server but the microservice handle a specific request and response types, any attempt to send data that does not satisfy the request definition is going to result in a error response.

-Until now, there are two type of requests.
-Message request only broadcast the message to all the clients connected.
-Command request first computed the result and then broadcast the result to all the clients too.
+Until now, there are two type of requests (`message` and `command`). `Message` request only broadcast the message to all the clients connected. `Command` request first computed the result and then broadcast the result to all the clients too.

 By the design, there are two types of command, `fast` and `queue`.
 Fast commands are executed immediately and queue and send to a MQ broker.
 Then another microservice listen for the command and send the result back.